nugget/now/now.md

-My second major feature addition to [Home Assistant](https://home-assistant.io) was accepted this week, adding support for the INSTOEN PLM PowerLinc modem devices.  the month.
-Most of the work right now is within the underlying [Python insteonplm package](https://github.com/nugget/python-insteonplm).
+My second major feature addition to [Home Assistant](https://home-assistant.io) was accepted this week, adding support for the INSTOEN PLM PowerLinc modem devices.
+Most of the heavy-lifting is within the underlying [Python insteonplm package](https://github.com/nugget/python-insteonplm).

 This will be included in the upcoming 0.39 release of hass and will provide